EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/digital-ocean-analisis-y-mi-experiencia/index.en.md

 {{< figure src="https://res.cloudinary.com/dwrscezd2/image/upload/v1755547051/Marketplace-digital-ocean_q3h4lb.png" class="md-local-image" alt="Images available for Digital Ocean droplets" >}}

-For example, you can choose an Express JS template and it will have Node installed and an Express server running.
+For example, you can choose an Express JS template and it will have Node installed and an Express server running

+#### Installing n8n on Digital Ocean

+Or more recently, you can install n8n with just one click and pointing your DNS records to a custom subdomain using n8n's template.

 Customized images will save you some time configuring the operative system and sometimes it is just a matter of CTRL + C and CTRL + V to get your app running.
 I've used Django, Wordpress and MERN stack, can recommend them.